 Others still buy property for both purposes.

-People will always need somewhere to live, so a well-located property investment which is in strong demand should generate a growing income stream in the form of rental income.
+People will always need somewhere to live, so a well-located property investment that is in strong demand should generate a growing income stream in the form of rental income.

 Thus some level of experience is important.